-An administrative arrangement with OLAF was agreed with the European Commission's Joint Research Centre (JRC) in December 2020 covering the period 2021-2023.
-This arrangement, known as CAFET (Customs Anti-Fraud Enabling Technologies), provides scientific and technical support to OLAF and the Member States to develop and share experience with data analysis in the fight against customs fraud.
+An administrative arrangement with OLAF was agreed with the Commission's Joint Research Centre (JRC) in December 2023 covering the period 2024-2027.
+This arrangement, known as CAFET (Customs Anti-Fraud Enabling Technologies), will be renewed for a four year period (2024-27) and provides scientific and technical support to OLAF and the Member States for developing and sharing their experience using data analysis to combat customs fraud.

-OLAF will sign an annual specific administrative arrangement with the JRC to carry out chemical analyses of samples from tobacco and cigarette seizures in the Member States (as part of the 'TOBLAB project').
+OLAF has signed a specific administrative arrangement with the JRC, covering the period 20 July 2023 to 19 July 2026, to carry out chemical analyses of samples from tobacco and cigarette seizures in the Member States (as part of the 'TOBLAB project').